Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 sudo gedit /etc/xen/win7.cfg
 ```

-This template is used for creating the Configurtion for Windows 7 VM from the download ISO file.
+This template is used for creating the Configuration for Windows 7 VM from the download ISO file.
 You can modify the number of cpu, max memory, VM behaviour and other system tuning.

 ```bash
 arch = 'x86_64'